 Clicking an Entry inside of a task using either the list view or the map view reveals the details of that entry.

 There are several things to do inside of an Entry.
-The various screens are accessed by tapping one of the three tabs.
+The various screens are accessed by tapping one of the four tabs.
 The first tab you will see is the form.
-Be sure to visit the Submit tab to save any changes.
+Be sure to visit the Save tab to save any changes.

 The Form tab displays the fields for the form chosen for this type of entry.